bshenouda/mosaiks-demo/shp_label_predictions.md

 1. Load and prepare the shape file
 2. Create a grid according to the desired resolution at which you would like to generate predictions
-3. Spatial join the grid with the shapefile attributes
+3. Create crosswalk from the grid to the polygon, matching each point in the grid to corresponding polygon value
 4. Output the new grid label dataset to a CSV file for use in the MOSAIKS API File Query
-5. Merge the label dataset with the MOSAIKS features obtained through the File Query
+5. Using the label crosswalk from step 3, merge label data with the MOSAIKS features obtained through the API File Query
-6. Train data
+6. With the merged dataset containing point data for labels and features, split dataset into training and testing sets to learn the relationship between the label attribute and the visual imagery captured by the features using a ridge regression
-7. Make predictions
+7. Use the trained model from the previous step to make predictions on the test subset, evaluating performance and visualizing the results

 ## 1. Preparing shapefile